 - Prioritized growth

-Choosing an FaaS solution instead of a full service, in-house accounting team can save you costs.
+Cost is one of the more significant business benefits of FaaS.
+Choosing a FaaS solution instead of a full-service, in-house accounting team can save you costs.
 The cost savings don’t only occur upfront.
 Rather, they last over the long haul.
-These cost savings last because over time you can increase the amount of procedures you automate, respond to challenges faster with a more agile approach, and provide data analysis that leads to more confident decision making and reduced risks.
+These cost savings last because, over time, you can increase the number of procedures you automate, respond to challenges faster with a more agile approach, and provide data analysis that leads to more confident decision-making and reduced risks.
 Lastly, a FaaS team will be able to streamline your financial reporting.

 A company with an in-house team but without a CFO will produce reports designed for compliance.
-A company with access to a CFO has data in their hands that leads to more forward-thinking insights.
-FaaS providers give companies access to numerous analytics and metrics that help the company leverage enterprise-level finance and accounting software for better reporting in easily understood terms.
+A company with access to a CFO has data in its hands that leads to more forward-thinking insights.
+FaaS providers give companies access to numerous analytics and metrics that help them leverage enterprise-level finance and accounting software for better reporting in easily understood terms.

 If your company lacks a CFO, you can use one provided by your FaaS company.
-Strategic CFOs, such as the ones at Fully Accountable can give your company the financial guidance that leads to long-term success and a strategy that fits with your evolving needs.
+Strategic CFOs, such as those at Fully Accountable, can give your company financial guidance, leading to long-term success and a strategy that fits your evolving needs.
 Having an outsourced CFO will give you financial leadership and allow you to focus on your core business principles.
-They will be able to guide you on how to create a strategy that fits with your goals.
+They will be able to guide you in creating a strategy that fits your goals.

 Increased Synergy Among Departments